Gunnarwolfe Fontaine: Ohio State University

 After entering the portal, Fontaine committed to playing at Ohio State as a graduate transfer.

 The Buckeyes got off to a hot spot, starting off 7-0-1, and Fontaine was a big part of the success.
 On October 25, 2024, Fontaine scored his 100th career collegiate point on an assist on a Davis Burnside goal against Bowling Green.
 His first goal as a Buckeye came the next game, a 9-3 win over Lake Superior State.

 Fontaine continued his tradition of clutch scoring upon transferring to Ohio State.
 In the 2024 Big Ten tournament semifinals, Fontaine scored the overtime winner against Penn State to advance the Buckeyes to the tournament finals, the program's first since 2018.
 In the finals against Michigan State, with Ohio State down 3-2 late in the third period, Fonatine scored the game-tying goal with a little over two minutes remaining to force overtime.
 The game would go into double overtime, where the Buckeyes would fall to the Spartans 4-3.
 Fontaine's efforts led him to be named to the All-Tournament Team.
 He was also named an Honorable Mention for the All-Big Ten team.

 Fontaine would find himself once again facing off against Boston University in the first round of the NCAA tournament.
 However, this time wouldn't be as successful as previous games.
 Despite holding a lead three times in the game, the Buckeyes were embarrassed by the Terriers 8-3, ending their season.
 Fontaine was held scoreless in the loss.
 In his lone season at Ohio State, Fontaine scored 17 goals and 23 assists in 40 games, all career highs.
 He led the Buckeyes in points, was tied for first in goals, and second in assists.
 His 40 points also put him tied for fourth in points amongst the Big Ten Conference, marking his most successful season yet.

 Professional

-Iowa Wild

 On April 2, 2025, Fontaine officially concluded his collegiate career by signing an amateur try-out contract (ATO), with the Iowa Wild.
 Fontaine would go scoreless in six games with the Wild, who did not make the playoffs.

-Toronto Marlies

 On July 9, 2025, Fontaine signed a one-year, AHL contract with the Toronto Marlies.

+Fontaine would spend the entire regular season with the Marlies ECHL affiliate, the Cincinnati Cyclones, where he would once again show off his goal-scoring prowess.
+Fontaine would score 21 goals and 24 points in 71 games, good for second on the team in goals, and third in total points.

+On June 12, 2026, it was announced that Fontaine would make the jump overseas, joining HC Pustertal Wölfe of the ICE Hockey League.